Ari24-cb24/screen-drawer/README.md

 If you press Left CTRL (or Linkes STRG) and the Left Windows button, a pygame window will appear with a screenshot of your screen.

 You can then draw anything on that screen:
+- Left Mouseclick to draw something
 - ALT + Mousewheel to change stroke size
 - CTRL/STRG + Mousewheel to Zoom into the image
 - CTRL/STRG + Spacebar to move the image around
 - CTRL/STRG + r to reset everything
+- SHIFT + Left Mouseclick to draw a straight line

 # How to use